 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about rituximab.
-It tells you what it is, how it works, how it is used to treat skin conditions, and where you can find out more about it.
+It tells you what it is, how it works, how it is used to treat skin conditions, and where you can find out more information.

 What is rituximab and how does it work?

-Rituximab is a medicine known as a biological therapy or ‘biologic’.
+Rituximab is a medicine known as a biological therapy or “biologic”.
 It reduces the number of a type of blood cell which defends the body against infection.
 These are known as immune cells or B cells.
 Rituximab does this by binding to a protein called CD20 on their surface.
-B cells can cause diseases known as inflammatory and autoimmune conditions.
+B cells can also cause diseases known as inflammatory and autoimmune conditions, when triggered, often without reason or in response to infection.
 B cells do this by producing harmful autoantibodies.
-Autoantibodies are proteins produced by the immune system against our own tissues and cause inflammation.
+Autoantibodies are proteins produced by the immune system against our own tissue and cause inflammation.
 By removing B cells, autoantibody levels are reduced, and inflammation and its effects can be reduced.

 What skin conditions are treated with rituximab?